Description in 1877:

 - Terry SHEPPARD has a photograph of the church tower on Geo-graph, taken in April, 2006.

 - Ashley DACE has a photograph of the Saxon cross next to the church on Geo-graph, taken in February, 2011.
+The cross is thought to date from 750 AD.

 Registers held at The Record Office for Leicestershire, Leicester & Rutland include:-(DE829/DE4411/DE5016/DE5119)